JuliaDynamics/ConceptualClimateModels.jl/docs/src/tutorial.md

 OLR_process = EmissivityStefanBoltzmanOLR()
 lhs(OLR_process) ~ rhs(OLR_process)
 ```
 then we would have used a Stefan-Boltzmann grey-atmosphere representation for the outgoing longwave radiation.
+Notice how this introduced an additional variable ``\varepsilon``.

 ## Default processes